srbhr/Resume-Matcher/README.md

       api_key: qdrant_api_key
       url: qdrant_cluster_url
     ```
-8. Please replace your values without any quotes.
+3. Please replace your values without any quotes.

 *Note: Please make sure that Qdrant_client's version is higher than v1.1*

+*Note: This part needs updating w.r.t to the new FastEmbed changes.*

 <br/>